 Things to Do in Mount Rainier National Park

-Nisqually Vista Trail is the perfect leisurely hike that is suitable for almost anyone and offers incredible views of Mount Rainier.
-The trail is a mile-long loop and is paved, so even if you don’t have hiking boots you can still enjoy the park.
+Nisqually Vista Trail is the perfect leisurely hike suitable for almost anyone and offers incredible views of Mount Rainier.
+The trail is a mile-long loop and is paved, so even if you don’t have hiking boots, you can still enjoy the park.